 Second, Radio NL has posted a podcast page.
 My favourite podcast offers segments of the Jim Harrison show with extended discussions on various issues of the day.
 I am not such a big fan of NL Editorials - which don't often make a lot of sense to me in content or tone.
 No comments here either.

-Posted on April 15, 2010 at 09:47 AM in Commentary, The Media | Permalink | Comments (0) | TrackBack (0)
+Posted at 09:47 AM in Commentary, The Media | Permalink | Comments (0) | TrackBack (0)